wangd12rpi/FinLoRA/docs/source/lora_methods/qlora.rst

 **Citation:** `QLoRA: Efficient Finetuning of Quantized LLMs (Dettmers et al., 2023) <https://arxiv.org/abs/2305.14314>`_

-QLoRA addresses the issue of LoRA fine-tuning still requiring substantial GPU memory, which becomes prohibitive for very large LLMs.
+QLoRA addresses the issue of LoRA fine-tuning still requires substantial GPU memory, which becomes prohibitive for very large LLMs.
 QLoRA combines LoRA's parameter efficiency with 4-bit quantization, enabling fine-tuning of 65B parameter models on a single 48GB GPU while preserving full 16-bit fine-tuning task performance.
 It can reduce the average memory requirements from >780GB to <48GB without degrading performance.

 Quick Facts
 ~~~~~~~~~~~

 #.
-QLoRA is a memory-efficient fine-tuning method that extends LoRA with 4-bit quantization.
+QLoRA is a memory-efficient fine-tuning method that uses 4-bit quantization.
 #.
-QLoRA can reduce GPU memory requirements by up to 16x compared to full fine-tuning.
-#.
-QLoRA introduces no performance degradation compared to 16-bit LoRA fine-tuning.
+QLoRA introduces no decrease in performance compared to the full 16-bit LoRA fine-tuning.
 #.
 QLoRA works with any neural network containing dense layers.

 Algorithmic Idea